-Manage Datation Measure Details How did you spend your service pupil premium allocation last academic year?
+Service Pupil Premium funding Measure Details How did you spend your service pupil premium allocation last academic year?
 Delivery of wellbeing interventions focusing on mental health; selfesteems; social skills; resilience and respect.
 Beanstalk Catch Up Reading Programme Use of Virtual Vouchers to support access to additional clubs in order to build and sustain relationships Revision sessions for pupils focusing on areas in which pupils have gaps in their learning.
 What was the impact of that spending on service pupil premium eligible pupils?
-100% of pupils eligible for SPP achieved EXS+ in Reading 0% are on achieved EXS+ in Writing and Maths at the end of the last academic year.
+67% of pupils eligible for SPP achieved or are on track to achieve EXS+ in Reading and 50% are on achieved or are on track to achieve EXS in Writing and Maths at the end of KS2.